e-a-w/star-wars-fansite/README.md

 - HTML Element Reference - https://www.w3schools.com/tags/default.asp
 - CSS Attribute Reference - https://www.w3schools.com/cssref/default.asp
 - GitHub Pages - https://pages.github.com/
-- We have provided a skeleton codebase for you to work with, an HTML page and a CSS page which has been linked to the HTML page in the header.
-- Remember, assigning `id` and `class` to your HTML elements is how you connect those specific elements to the CSS rules you make in your CSS file.
-- The order of your HTML matters, so remember to structure your page the way you want it to look.
 - Keep it simple, this is just to get your feet wet with some coding, we will be covering all of these concepts during week 1 and there will be a lot of practice.
 - Happy coding!
 Feel free to reach out on slack if you have any questions, don't be afraid to ask for help!